otherfutures/forganiser/README.md

 ## Documentation

 Forganiser is a fast and lightweight folder sorter.
-It is written entirely in Python and mostly uses native libraries.
+It is written entirely in Python and uses native libraries.

 It sorts the downloads folder or some other folder depending on user input.